 Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
-Prevent referrals may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are vulnerable to being drawn into terrorism and consider the appropriate support required.
-A representative from the school or college may be asked to attend the Channel panel to help with this assessment.
-An individual's engagement with the programme is entirely voluntary at all stages.
+Prevent referrals may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are vulnerable to being drawn into terrorism and consider the

-Understanding and recognising risks and vulnerabilities of radicalisation friends and/or direct contact with extremist groups and organisations or, increasingly, through the internet.
+Understanding and recognising risks and vulnerabilities of radicalisation

+Children and young people can be drawn into violence, or they can be exposed to the messages of extremist groups by many means.
+These may include through the influence of family members or friends and/or direct contact with extremist groups and organisations or, increasingly, through the internet.
 This can put a young person at risk of being drawn into criminal activity and has the potential to cause significant harm.